-Los Robles is an Equal Opportunity Housing Facility, admitting people in accordance with Local, State and Federal Fair Housing laws, HUD Section 236 and Section 8 Program Regulations and the Affirmative Fair Housing and Marketing Plan (AFHMP) HUD Form 935.2.
+Shelter Hill Apartments is an Equal Opportunity Housing Facility, admitting people in accordance with Local, State and Federal Fair Housing laws, HUD Section 236 and Section 8 Program Regulations, the Affirmative Fair Housing and Marketing Plan (AFHMP) HUD Form 935.2 and in accordance with the State of California's Tax Credit Allocation Committee (CTCAC) program regulations.
 All marketing, tenant selection and residential management policies and procedures shall be conducted in accordance with these laws.

 Management staff operates and administers the property to enable persons with disabilities to have equal access to participate in the program.
-Los Robles will ensure effective communications with applicants, residents, and the public to ensure that policies regarding how the property is operated do not adversely affect applicants, residents and the public.
+Shelter Hill Apartments will ensure effective communications with applicants, residents, and the public to ensure that policies regarding how the property is operated do not adversely affect applicants, residents and the public.

-When a family member requires an accessible feature(s), policy modification, or other reasonable accommodation to accommodate a disability, Los Robles will provide the requested accommodation unless doing so would result in a fundamental alteration in the nature of the program or an undue financial and administrative burden.
+When a family member requires an accessible feature(s), policy modification, or other reasonable accommodation to accommodate a disability, Shelter Hill Apartments will provide the requested accommodation unless doing so would result in a fundamental alteration in the nature of the program or an undue financial and administrative burden.